 If there are infinitely many twins, how about triplets or quadruplets?
 And could I actually make a proof for or against those conjectures?

 A bit of jargon.
 Twin primes are those primes that are two integers apart.
 11 and 13 are a twin primes.
 I will define a run of primes as a set of primes that are consecutive twins. the numbers 3, 5, 7 are a 3-run of primes.

 So the question: How many n-runs are there for some n > 2.
 Is it inifinite?

 We can actually begin to answer this question by looking at how the final digits behave in primes.

 First a warning.
 When thinking about this, be sure to reason about it as if you are up at 30 billion.
-This will help keep from making mistakes caused unusual things that are true about small numbers.
-We’ll mention some of these later.
+This will help us keep from making mistakes caused by unusual things that are true about small numbers.
+We'll mention some of these later.

 So, if we look at the numbers starting at 30 billion and distill them down to the final digits we have …

 Now, lets use the Sieve of Erotosthenes, to get rid of those numbers that can't be prime.
 First, the even numbers.

 Now, how about the multiples of 5 (we'll come back to 3 in a minute).